 Course Structure and Length

-This course is self-paced, and students practice each skill and concept as they go.
+This course is self-paced, and trainees practice each skill and concept as they go.
 Automatic feedback is built into the course for both practices and quizzes.

-While learning skills in the Advanced Python course, students can practice writing code, work with libraries and create portfolio artifacts with NCLab’s Python app.
+While learning skills in the Advanced Python course, trainees can practice writing code, work with libraries and create portfolio artifacts with NCLab’s Python app.

 Advanced Python is designed to take approximately 80-120 hours.
-Since the course is self-paced, the amount of time required to complete the course will vary from student to student.
-Students are responsible for learning both the tutorial content and the skills acquired through practice.
+Since the course is self-paced, the amount of time required to complete the course will vary from trainee to trainee.
+Trainees are responsible for learning both the tutorial content and the skills acquired through practice.

 Unit 1 (Programming Practice and Review)